A lifejacket lays left behind on a beach.

 • The creation of hazardous wake or wash

-• Encircling another watercraft or a swimmer
+• Encircling another watercraft or swimmer

 • Interfering with markers or ramps placed by the US or Texas governments